Dioxins and dioxin-like compounds: In waste incineration

 Improvements and changes have been made to nearly all industrial sources to reduce PCDD/F production.
 In waste incineration, large amounts of publicity and concern surrounded dioxin-like compounds during the 1980s-1990s continues to pervade the public consciousness, especially when new incineration and waste-to-energy facilities are proposed.
 As a result of these concerns, incineration processes have been improved with increased combustion temperatures (over 1000 °C), better furnace control, and sufficient residence time allotted to ensure complete oxidation of organic compounds.
+Incineration or "coprocessing" of municipal and solid industrial wastes in cement kilns is another proven source of PCDD/F compounds despite extreme high temperatures 1400 - 1500 °C, posing a risk in countries where coprocessing is increasingly employed as a primary waste management strategy if appropriate environmental monitoring and controls are not put in place.
 Ideally, an incineration process oxidizes all carbon to CO2 and converts all chlorine to HCl or inorganic chlorides prior to the gases passing through the temperature window of 400-700 °C where PCDD/F formation is possible.
 These substances cannot easily form organic compounds, and HCl is easily and safely neutralized in the scrubber while CO2 is vented to the atmosphere.
 Inorganic chlorides are incorporated into the ash.

 Scrubber and particulate removal systems manage to capture some of the PCDD/F which forms even in sophisticated incineration plants.
 These PCDD/Fs are generally not destroyed but moved into the fly ash.
 Catalytic systems have been designed which destroy vapor-phase PCDD/Fs at relatively low temperatures.
 This technology is often combined with the baghouse or SCR system at the tail end of an incineration plant.

-European Union limits for concentration of dioxin-like compounds in the discharged flue gas is 0.1 ng/Nm³ TEQ.
+The European Union limit for concentration of dioxin-like compounds in the discharged flue gas is 0.1 ng/Nm³ TEQ.

 Both in Europe and in U.S.A., the emissions have decreased dramatically since the 1980s, by even 90% (see Figure).
 This has also led to decreases in human body burdens, which is neatly demonstrated by the decrease of dioxin concentrations in breast milk.
 With the substantial decrease of emissions from municipal waste incinerators, other potentially large sources of dioxin-like compounds, for example from forest and wild fires, have increased relative to industrial sources.
 They are however not included in the total inventory due to uncertainties in available data.
 A more recent study on the environmental effects of accidental fires, including forest fires, estimated the emissions from dioxins (PCDD/Fs) to be about equivalent to those from traffic and municipal waste combustion.

 Open burning of waste (backyard barrel burning) has not decreased effectively, and in the U.S. it is now the most important source of dioxins.
 Total U.S. annual emissions decreased from 14 kg in 1987 to 1.4 kg in 2000.
 However, backyard barrel burning decreased only modestly from 0.6 kg to 0.5 kg, resulting in over one third of all dioxins in the year 2000 from backyard burning alone.